US, India and Japan begin naval exercises, as China looks on

 Notably, both India and Japan have declined to participate in China's One Belt, One Road project -- an ambitious series of interlinking trade deals and infrastructure projects throughout Eurasia and the Pacific.

-Events planned during the at-sea portions of the Malabar exercise include "submarine familiarization; high-value unit defense; air defense exercises; medical evacuation drills; surface warfare exercises; communications exercises; search and rescue exercises; helicopter cross-deck evolutions; underway replenishments; gunnery exercises; VBSS exercises; and anti-submarine warfare."
+Key events planned during the at-sea portions of the Malabar exercise include submarine familiarization, air defense exercises, surface warfare exercises and anti-submarine warfare, according to the US Navy.

 While each side will be watching the other carefully, the exercises are not likely to tip the balance of power in the region.
 "It's a cat-and-mouse game," said Bharat Karnad, a professor at the Centre for Policy Resesarch in Delhi.
 "It's always ongoing."